 Parents can borrow a PLUS Loan to help pay your education expenses if you are a dependent undergraduate student enrolled at least half-time in an eligible program at an eligible school.
 Interest rates and repayment provisions on PLUS loans are generally more favorable than other consumer loans available for educational expenses.
 Complete the FAFSA prior to applying for the Plus loan online at studentaid.gov.

 Parents are required to pass a credit check when they are applying for the PLUS loan.
 If a parent's application for a PLUS loan is denied based on the borrower's credit history, the student may become eligible for an additional unsubsidized student loan.
 Freshmen and sophomore students can borrow up to $4,000 in additional unsubsidized loans, while juniors and seniors can borrow up to $5,000 in additional unsubsidized

 PLUS (Graduate and Professional Degree Students)

 The Federal Graduate PLUS Loan is a Federal loan program which allows Graduate and Professional students to borrow a low interest federally backed student loan when Federal Direct Loan eligibility has been exhausted.
 Like the Parent PLUS Loan, the Graduate PLUS Loan can be used to pay for the total cost of attendance minus any financial aid you've already been awarded.
 Also like the Parent PLUS Loan, eligibility for the Graduate PLUS Loan is largely dependent on the borrower's credit rating and history.
-Students should follow the same application procedures outlined above for parent borrowers.
+Students should follow the same application process outlined above for parent borrowers, beginning with the Graduate PLUS Loan Request Process .
 First-time Graduate PLUS borrowers must complete a Master Promissory Note (MPN) and complete Entrance Loan Counseling